-April 10 Entry Ticket: Within the first 15 minutes of class, students will respond to a prompt provided by the instructor.
+· · · · April 10 Entry Ticket: Within the first 15 minutes of class, students will respond to a prompt provided by the instructor.
 Students should be able to complete their response in under 5 minutes.
 Students need to write their name and student ID number of the entry and exit tickets.
 They will be used to track attendance (See attendance policy for this course).
-Class Session Topics: Chapters 13. • Individual Homework (Due at the start of class on 4/17): Read Chapter 14: Organizations & Culture. • Individual Homework (Due at the start of class on 4/17): Complete the mini-case study for Chapter 4 and include your answers in your journal. • Individual Homework (Due at the start of class on 4/17): Complete the OB in The Real-World exercise for Chapter 4 and include your answers in your journal.
-Individual Homework (Due at the start of class on 4/17): Select one Thinking Critical Exercise in Chapter 2 and include your answers in your journal. • Individual Homework (Due on 4/17): Complete the Chapter 4 Case Study and A submit your answers to Turnit-In.
-April 17 • Entry Ticket: Within the first 15 minutes of class, students will respond to a prompt provided by the instructor.
+Class Session Topics: Chapters 13. • Individual Homework (Due at the start of class on 4/17): Read Chapter 14: Organizations & Culture. • Individual Homework (Due at the start of class on 4/17): Complete the mini-case study for Chapter 4 and include your answers in your journal. • Individual Homework (Due at the start of class on 4/17): Complete the OB in The Real-World exercise for Chapter 4 and include your answers in your journal. • Individual Homework (Due at the start of class on 4/17): Select one Thinking Critical Exercise in Chapter 2 and include your answers in your journal. • Individual Homework (Due on 4/17): Complete the Chapter 4 Case Study and submit your answers to Turnit-In.
+April 17 • Entry Ticket: Within the first 15 minutes of class, students will respond to a prompt - provided by the instructor.
 Students should be able to complete their response in under 5 minutes.
 Students need to write their name and student ID number of the entry and exit tickets.
-They will be used to track attendance (See attendance policy for this course). • Individual Homework (Due at the start of class on 4/24): Read Chapter 15: Organizational Change & Structure. • Individual Homework (Due at the start of class on 4/24): Complete the mini-case study for Chapter 15 and include your answers in your journal. • Individual Homework (Due at the start of class on 4/24): Complete the OB in The Real-World exercise for Chapter 15 and include your answers in your journal. • Individual Homework (Due at the start of class on 4/24): Select one Thinking Critical Exercise in Chapter 15 and include your answers in your journal. submit your answers to Turnit-In.
-Class Session Topics: Chapter 14.
+They will be used to track attendance (See attendance policy for this course).
+Individual Homework (Due at the start of class on 4/24): Read Chapter 15: Organizational Change & Structure. • Individual Homework (Due at the start of class on 4/24): Complete the mini-case study for Chapter 15 and include your answers in your journal. • Individual Homework (Due at the start of class on 4/24): Complete the OB in The Real-World exercise for Chapter 15 and include your answers in your journal. • Individual Homework (Due at the start of class on 4/24): Select one Thinking Critical Exercise in Chapter 15 and include your answers in your journal.
+Individual Homework (Due on 4/24): Complete the Chapter 15 Case Study and submit your answers to Turnit-In. • Annil 24 Class Session Topics: Chapter 14.
 April 24 • Entry Ticket: Within the first 15 minutes of class, students will respond to a prompt provided by the instructor.
 Students should be able to complete their response in under 5 minutes.
 Students need to write their name and student ID number of the entry and exit tickets.
 They will be used to track attendance (See attendance policy for this course).
 Class Session Topic: Chapter 15. • Last Day Final (Graded as a participation exercise not as an exam).
 May 1 Group Strategic Management Business Case Presentations. • DUE TODAY: POST YOUR JOURNAL (J-3) ON TURNIT-IN (Covering April 3 to April 24 class sessions).
-Reminder: What Have You Learned Assignment is due: Include in Journal 3. • Achimuch.
-What may how Learney Assignment is use, menue in Journal 5.
+Reminder: What Have You Learned Assignment is due: Include in Journal 3. • Athinutt, what may not content its une, include in journal 5.